ng-pros/np-autocomplete/README.md

 - Provides 3 models: ngModel, input model and the selected item.
 - Uses the transclusion, which gives the flexibility with the input element.
 - Customizable in the way you like.
-- Multiple states (closed, opened and loading).
+- Multiple states (close, open, load and error).

 ### Requirements:
 - JQuery 2.1.4+.